Worried about a child? Find out how to contact us if you think they may be a victim of neglect, abuse or cruelty.

 - one working day if we think a child is in need of our protection or

-- five working days in all other cases.
+- within four working days in all other cases

 Signs of possible abuse